watch Aline Silva 's story

 Boxing is a long way from cycling, and not what many in her community would expect for a woman.
 But in this tough environment, Malak found a place to challenge ideas about gender norms.

-“When I first walked into the gym, I was the only girl,” Malak says.
+“When I first walked into the gym, I was the only girl,” Malak stated.
 “The coaches asked me, ‘Why do you want to do this?’
 I asked them if they asked boys the same question.’
 After that, they just let me box.”

 In the gym, Malak met an 11-year-old girl named Zaina.
 As she watch her hit the punching bag and work on drills in the corner, she saw the change that women like her can make for girls across the Palestinian Territories.
 With a lack of female role models, it is very challenging for girls to believe they have a future in sports.
 One of the country’s female Olympians, Woroud Sawalha, who Malak tried to interview for a story after she participated in the 2012 London Olympics, was largely forgotten after she did not medal.